qcausa/safety/plugins/wc-product-table-lite/readme.txt

 * Now WooCommerce content in your table will show up as translated as well.
 * For non-WooCommerce text in your table use [wcpt_translate default=“text” en_US=“English text” fr_FR=“French text”] in the input fields to add translations.

-## Replace shop product grid with a product table instead
+## Replace shop grid with table
-You can use the 'Archive override' facility included in the PRO version of the plugin that lets you conveniently replace the default WooCommerce grid layout on your product archive pages (such as shop, category, search attribute and tag) with product tables.
-The facility is located in wp admin > product tables > settings > archive override.
+* If you are not using a theme builder plugin like Elementor, Divi, etc then use the [Archive Override](https://wcproducttable.com/documentation/enable-archive-override) facility available in the PRO version of this plugin.
+This facility lets you conveniently replace default WooCommerce grids with product tables on all your product archive pages — shop, category, tag, attribute, search.
+The facility is located in WP Dashboard > Product Tables > Settings > Archive Override.
+* If you are using popupar theme builder plugin like Elementor, Divi, Visual Composer, Oxygen, etc then use the [Archive override guide for theme builders](https://wcproducttable.com/documentation/elementor-woocommerce-product-table).

 == Installation ==